ibouakl/gwt-mvp/README.md

-A model-view-presenter framework to  your GWT project.
+A *model-view-presenter* framework to  your GWT project a &&  *GWT widget librairy*.